Backing up ML workspaces

 There is currently no restriction on the number of backups one can take, and the backup snapshots are retained indefinitely in the backup service vault of the underlying cloud platform.
 CML workspace backup details are stored in the Workspace Backups UI in the CML control plane, and these entries may be listed, viewed, deleted or restored as desired.

 Restoring a backup creates a new CML workspace wherein the restored data is automatically imported.
 All the projects, jobs, applications, etc., that were in existence during the backup are automatically available in the new workspace.
-Since restoring a CML backup needs to provision a new cluster, and then launch restore jobs to create storage volumes from the backup snapshots, the restore process takes a bit longer than a regular workspace provisioning operation due to the extra work in copying data from backup to the new storage volumes.
+Restoring a CML backup provisions a new cluster, and then launches restore jobs to create storage volumes from the backup snapshots.
+The restore process takes longer than a regular workspace provisioning operation due to the extra work in copying data from backup to the new storage volumes.
 While backups are incremental, restores are always full-copy restores.
 The time to restore is dominated by EFS restoration, which takes at least as long as the time to backup the file system.
 The restored workspace is always created with the latest CML software version, which may be different from the CML version of the original workspace that was backed up.